LASIK Presbyopia Treatment in Albuquerque, NM

 There is no “cure” for presbyopia.
 However, there are many options for the treatment of presbyopia including reading glasses, bifocals, trifocals, and progressive lenses.
 Many people find these options unsatisfactory and wish to pursue another choice.

-Another vision correction option for the treatment of presbyopia is the replacement of your natural lens with one of the newer ‘presbyopia correcting’ intraocular lenses.
-These lenses incorporate different advanced designs that improve focus both up close and at distance.
-There are currently three presbyopia correcting lenses available in the US including the ReSTOR, ReZoom, and Crystalens IOL’s.
+Refractive Lens Exchange is another vision correction option for the treatment of presbyopia.
+This includes replacing your natural lens with one of the newer ‘presbyopia correcting’ intraocular lenses.
+There are currently three presbyopia-correcting lenses available in the US including the ReSTOR, ReZoom, and Crystalens IOL’s.

 Dr. Bernitsky’s Experience